chesslogical/4CosmicDE/README.md

 # CosmicDE
 Apps i made for Cosmic DE !!
 I will have a lot more apps here in time !!

+WOW!
+Cosmic DE is so easy to make your own gui apps with using rust.
+That is an amazing game changer.

 # Why COSMIC + Rust Makes App Development So Simple